 What is this?

-One of the major benefits of Feathr ID is the ability to not only track specific activities, like registrations and renewals, but also capture other data about your users as they complete these activities.
+One of the major benefits of data implementation is the ability to not only track specific activities, like registrations and renewals, but also capture other data about your users as they complete these activities.

 This step will determine which specific pieces of data you are trying to capture about your users as they proceed through a registration flow.